vrtulka23/scinumtools/docs/source/misc/thumbnail_image.rst

 ==============

 Series of photos, or 2D plots, have often different extents and cannot be plotted with uniform axes on the same figure.
-The class ``ThumbnailImage`` helps to address this issue and implements simple image transformations (cropping and resizing) using PIL module.
+Class ``ThumbnailImage`` helps to address this issue and implements simple image transformations (cropping and resizing) using PIL module.

 .. code-block:: python